Bundling Car and Home Insurance: Pros and Cons

 Pros of Bundling Car and Home

 The bundling discount is an obvious advantage and probably the reason most people consider bundling in the first place.
-If you choose to bundle your insurance, you will generally save up to 25% in premiums.
-Having both policies together with one insurance carrier is one of the best discounts available.
+If you choose to bundle your insurance, you could save up to 25% in premiums.
+Having multiple policies with one insurance carrier is one of the best discounts available.

 There is an app for everything—including your car and home insurance.
 If you bundle both policies, you will generally only need to download (and learn to use) one app for both policies.
 This will allow you to quickly check all your policies, make claims, and pay premiums from the same place.

 If you have too many claims on your home or car insurance, your insurer could drop you—but they are less likely to do so if you are a client in both their home and auto divisions.
 It’s not a good idea to rely on this, but it could be advantageous.

 If you are focused on the discount you are receiving, you might not spend as much time comparing prices elsewhere—which is advantageous to the insurance company, but not to you.
 Make sure you research the costs of policies before you start looking into bundling discounts to save the most money.
 It may be possible to find multiple providers with the same coverage and lower prices, which could add up to less than a bundle with one company would cost.